 As he dug deeper into the barrow, the astonishing nature of the find became obvious.
 It was a huge boat that was big enough to have 20 rowers on each side.
 The timber had long since dissolved into the soil, but the imprint was clearly visible.

 News of the discovery spread quickly and experts with letters after their names descended on the scene.
 The professionals elbowed Basil Brown aside because they couldn’t possibly tolerate having a man who spoke with a ploughman’s accent and no degree messing about with such an important dig.
-He was relegated to the status of a labourer on the site.
+He was relegated to the status of a laborer on the site.

 The archaeologists from the University of Cambridge and the British Museum began scraping away the soil with their trowels and brushes when they hit the mother lode.
-The treasure they unearthed has been likened to the glittering artefacts found in the grave of the Egyptian pharaoh, King Tutankhamen.
+The treasure they unearthed has been likened to the glittering artifacts found in the grave of the Egyptian pharaoh, King Tutankhamen.

 Technically, the hoard belonged to Edith Pretty, but she gifted it to the nation and it now resides in the British Museum.

-Lessons from the Sutton Hoo Treasure
+Lessons From the Sutton Hoo Treasure

 The Western Roman Empire collapsed in the fourth century of the Christian Era.
 It had usually been assumed that this heralded a fall into a primitive and brutish culture that we have disparagingly called the Dark Ages.